These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to bring laboratory documentation of the malaria diagnosis to the exam

-Why: The DBQ specifically asks for identification of malarial parasites in blood smears or other diagnostic tests.
+The DBQ specifically asks for identification of malarial parasites in blood smears or other diagnostic tests.
 Without documented proof, the examiner may express diagnostic uncertainty that weakens your claim.

-Do this instead: Gather all prior positive blood smear results, PCR results, RDT results, and treatment records from military service, VA, or private providers.
+Instead: Gather all prior positive blood smear results, PCR results, RDT results, and treatment records from military service, VA, or private providers.
 Ensure these are in your VA claims file before the exam.

 Impact: All levels - affects service connection and rating alike